-As our Association progresses, our objectives and responsibilities may shift as well as the Commissions directly responsible for those objectives.
+As ILSA progresses, our objectives and responsibilities may shift as well as the commissions directly responsible for those objectives.
 Commissions should be reevaluated by the Executive Board on a quarterly basis.
-In cases where work and responsibilities overlap, those Commissions should likely merge.
-In cases where work is no longer required, those Commissions should likely dissolve.
+In cases where work and responsibilities overlap, those commissions should merge.
+In cases where work is no longer required, those commissions should dissolve.

-Additionally, an evaluation should be conducted by the new Executive Board voted in at the Association's Annual Meeting.
-This should be done to ensure that the new Board's vision is still aligned with the existing Commissions and that existing Commission Members still wish to be engaged with their Commissions.
+Additionally, an evaluation should be conducted by the new Executive Board voted in at the Annual Meeting.
+This should be done to ensure that the new Board's vision is still aligned with the existing commissions and that existing commission members still wish to participate.